MicrosoftDocs/win32/desktop-src/P2PSdk/inviting-a-peer-to-a-group.md

 ---
-Description: This topic discusses the process of inviting a peer to join a peer group using the Peer Grouping APIs. ms.assetid: 6afcbfec-b1df-45cd-8a43-221dfe5d8c33
+description: This topic discusses the process of inviting a peer to join a peer group using the Peer Grouping APIs. ms.assetid: 6afcbfec-b1df-45cd-8a43-221dfe5d8c33
 title: Inviting a Peer to a Group ms.topic: article